-Latin American studies graduates are prepared well for graduate school and a variety of jobs.
-Given the increasing interdependency of nations and economies, as well as the growth of the Latino/Hispanic population in the United States, a degree in Latin American studies can open doors to nearly any career path.
+Latin American and Latinx studies graduates are prepared well for graduate school and a variety of jobs.
+Given the increasing interdependence of nations and economies, as well as the growth of the Latinx/Hispanic population in the United States, a degree in Latin American and Latinx studies can open doors to nearly any career path.

 Studying abroad was a truly eye-opening, life-changing experience for me.
 I was immersed in Costa Rican culture and the Spanish language, and I learned to think more globally.
 I was humbled when I came to realize how narrow my thinking had been prior.

-The Latin American and Latinx studies - culture and society major will provide you with a broad, solid grounding in the language, culture, politics, economics and social life of Latin America and Latinx populations in the U.S. today and in the past.
-Students gain an understanding of the region and its people, develop strong skills in communication and critical thinking, and discuss and evaluate broad issues from interdisciplinary perspectives.
+The Latin American and Latinx studies - culture and society emphasis major will provide you with a broad, solid grounding in the culture, politics, economics and social life of Latin America and Latinx populations in the U.S. today and in the past.
+Students gain an understanding of the region and its people, develop skills in critical thinking, and discuss and evaluate broad issues from interdisciplinary perspectives.

-The growing major is sometimes paired with other majors, including geography, social work, history, chemistry, English, business or Spanish, providing students with even more career opportunities.
+The major is sometimes paired with other majors, including geography, social work, history, chemistry, English, business or Spanish, providing students with even more career opportunities.
 A Peace Corps Certificate is also available.

-Classes for Latin American and Latinx studies - culture and society majors may include:
+What classes do Latin American and Latinx studies - culture and society emphasis majors take?

 Thinking about a bachelor’s degree in Latin American and Latinx studies - culture and society?
 Here are other programs you may be interested in exploring.